Hexagram 46升Pushing Upward

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the line-4 Mount Qi offering.
 For Zhu Xi the王用亨于岐山 clause is the hexagram’s defining ethical claim: the founding-altitude sacrifice at the Zhou house’s sacred mountain is the threshold at which the ascent becomes legitimate rather than merely permitted.
 The resolution of the seeming tension between the line-2 modest spring offering and the line-4 great mountain offering is altitudinal — the spring sacrifice belongs to the working altitude of line 2, the Mount Qi sacrifice belongs to the founding altitude of line 4, and the discipline of the hexagram is matching the offering to the altitude.
 Zhu Xi reads the line-6冥升 clause as the hexagram’s most honest moment: the ascent continued past the altitude where the configuration can still check it, and the corrective is internal rather than external.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 46 practically: a hexagram drawn in answer to a question about an active or upcoming period of visible steady ascent — promotion arc, growth quarter, post-round operational scale-up, institutional climb through ranks, founder transition from product-market fit into operational scale.
-The manual is explicit that 46 is not a hexagram about whether the actor deserves the rise; the cast applies when a specific climb is on the calendar.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 46 for questions about an active or upcoming period of visible steady ascent — promotion arc, growth quarter, post-round operational scale-up, institutional climb through ranks, founder transition from product-market fit into operational scale — treating it not as a hexagram about whether the actor deserves the rise but as the cast that applies when a specific climb is on the calendar.
 The practical recommendation tracks the line position the question lands at: accept the welcome at line 1; offer the modest sincerity at line 2; record the unusual emptiness honestly at line 3; perform the founding-altitude ritual at line 4; climb one stair at a time at line 5; sustain the unceasing firm correctness internally at line 6.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.